-The table below shows what your prescription benefits are under both options of the Plan.
-Whether your medical claims are administered by BCBS IL or UMR, or whether you are "Network" or "Out-of-Network", the coinsurance under your prescription drug benefits is the same.
+The table below shows what your prescription benefits are under the Plan.
+Whether you are "Network" or "Out-of-Network", the coinsurance is the same.
 However, if you use an out-of-network pharmacy you will be required to pay for the prescription in full and submit a claim for reimbursement to CVS Caremark.
 You will be reimbursed for the cost of the prescription, in accordance with the provisions of the Plan, minus the applicable coinsurance amount.
 Prescription drug expenses as described here are not subject to the annual deductible and do not count toward your annual out-of-pocket maximum.

-Prescription Coverage - CVS Caremark/Silverscript
+Prescription Coverage - CVS Caremark/SilverScript

 Retail Prescriptions - 30 day supply

 Tier 1 - generic \$5

 \$25 or 30%, whichever is

 Tier 2 - preferred brand greater up to \$75 maximum

 \$50 or 50%, whichever is

 Tier 3 - non-preferred brand greater up to \$200 maximum

 Mail Order Prescriptions - 90 day supply

 Tier 1 - generic \$10

 \$50 or 30%, whichever is

 Tier 2 - preferred brand greater up to a \$150 maximum

 \$100 or 50%, whichever is

 Tier 3 - non-preferred brand greater up to a \$400 maximum